 The key to sustainable Agile implementation

-Agile is a powerful mindset that simplified not only the world of software development, but is working for many times outside the IT sector.
+Agile is a powerful mindset that simplifies not only the world of software development but is working for many times outside the IT sector.
 The key to a satisfactory Agile implementation is everyone being on the same page, and not being afraid to make mistakes.
 They are going to happen either way, but the change happens if you are able to spot them fast.
 It’s easier in a team than it is on your own.